On a local-global principle for quadratic twists of abelian varieties: Introduction

-In \S\ref{section: productsec}, we consider families of abelian varieties for which the methods described in the previous paragraph fail to apply (or for which more direct methods of proof are available).
-In \S\ref{section: powersofec}, we consider abelian varieties that are geometrically isogenous to the power of an elliptic curve.
-In this case, the Tate module tensor decompositions obtained in \cite{FG20} allow to translate\footnote{Although it should be noted that in the case that the elliptic factor has CM further subtleties arise (see Theorem \ref{theorem: CMpower2}).} our problem concerning $2g$-dimensional $\ell$-adic representations into one concerning $g$-dimensional Artin representations.
+In \S\ref{section: productsec}, we consider families of abelian varieties for which the methods described in the previous paragraph fail to apply.
+Those include abelian varieties that are geometrically isogenous to the power of an elliptic curve.
+In this case, the Tate module tensor decompositions obtained in \cite{FG20} allow to translate our problem concerning $\ell$-adic representations of degree $2g$ into one concerning Artin representations of degree $g$.
 This reduction by half in the degree of the representations turns out to be crucial.
-Indeed, the corresponding local-global principle for Artin representations (see Corollary~\ref{corollary: polysuptosign}) is almost immediate when $g$ is odd, and, while it can fail for even $g$ (see Remark~\ref{remark: dimension 6 counterexample}), it does hold for $g=2$.
+Indeed, the corresponding local-global principle for Artin representations is almost immediate when $g$ is odd, and, while it can fail for even $g$, it does hold for $g=2$.
 This can be seen by means of reinterpreting Ramakrishnan's theorem \cite[Thm.
 B]{Ram00} in the context of Artin representations.
 Hence, Ramakrishnan's theorem, originally conceived to treat the dimension $g=1$ case of our problem, ends up playing an important role in its generalization in dimension $g=2$.
-For the reader's convenience, Ramakrishnan's result and its beautiful proof are recalled in \S\ref{section: Ramakrishnan}.
 In \S\ref{section: productsecCM}, we show that produtcs of geometrically pairwise nonisogenous elliptic curves with complex multiplication satisfy the local-global QT principle.
 In this section, we use Hecke's equidistribution theorem \cite{Hec20} at several points; this is natural and intuitive, but it would have sufficed to use instead results from \cite{Ser81}.